AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/airship-tags.md

 [!DNL Airship] is the leading Customer Engagement Platform, helping you deliver meaningful, personalized omnichannel messaging to your users at every stage of the customer lifecycle.

-This integration passes Adobe Experience Platform segment data into [!DNL Airship] as [Tags](https://docs.airship.com/guides/audience/tags/) for targeting or triggering.
+This integration passes Adobe Experience Platform audience data into [!DNL Airship] as [Tags](https://docs.airship.com/guides/audience/tags/) for targeting or triggering.

 To learn more about [!DNL Airship], see the [Airship Docs](https://docs.airship.com).